G1OJS/wsjt_all/README.md

 # wsjt_all [![PyPI Downloads](https://static.pepy.tech/badge/wsjt-all)](https://pepy.tech/projects/wsjt-all)
 **A Python command-line tool to analyse WSJT-X 'all.txt' files**
 ## Purpose
-The point of this tool is to make analysing the WSJT-X 'all.txt' files for A/B comparisons easier, avoiding having to open them with text editors, and providing various plots and statistical summaries.
-This initial version has been developed specifically to analyse a *pair* of all.txt files, to compare *reception* performance achieved with two different and *simultaneous* station configurations.
-Later versions may do something useful with individual all.txt files and look at transmit data too.
+The point of this tool is to make analysing the WSJT-X 'all.txt' files easier, avoiding having to open them with text editors, and providing various plots and statistical summaries.
+The 'all.txt' file produced by WSJT-X contains a wealth of information about your station's receive performance that is mostly untapped.

+From V1.4 it is possible to analyse a single 'all.txt' file to produce a timeline plot of decode rate and SNR reports, as well as analyse a *pair* of all.txt files to compare performance achieved with two different and *simultaneous* station configurations.

 ## More detail ...
-For more detail on the motivation behind this project, its development and outputs, have a look at this page:
+For more detail on the motivation behind this project which *started* with A/B testing with a pair of all.txt files, have a look at this page:

 [AB Testing with FT8](https://g1ojs.github.io/wsjt_all/docs/AB-testing-FT8.html).

 ## Features
+1) For a single 'all.txt' file:
+* Automatically parse an ALL.txt file and detect sessions of activity
+* Automatically produce the following plots for each session
+    * decode rate (decodes / minute) across the session
+    * SNR for each report for each callsign across the session

+2) For a pair of 'all.txt' files:
 * Automatically parse a pair (A,B) of ALL.txt files and detect sessions of activity that are common to both files
 * Automatically produce the following plots for each session
     * number of callsigns decoded in A and B
     * number of decodes at A and B for each callsign
     * SNRs in A and B for simultaneous decodes

+For both use cases:
  * Run as a batch process to process all historic sessions
- * Run 'live' to monitor a current & ongoing A/B test
+ * Run 'live' to monitor a current & ongoing test
  * (Limited) plotting options

 ## Motivation